artemave/node-test-runners-performance-comparison/readme.md

 node ./run_benchmarks.js
 ```

-This generates chart images (references in this readme) and [results.json](./results.json) file with raw results.
+This generates chart images (referenced in this readme) and [results.json](./results.json) file with raw results.

 I use [grip](https://github.com/joeyespo/grip) to preview markdown locally.